 9. Rule Your Retirement

-Rule Your Retirement is a modestly priced service ($149 per year) for the long-term investor looking ahead to a stable, prosperous retirement.
+Rule Your Retirement is a modestly priced service ($149 for two years) for the long-term investor looking ahead to a stable, prosperous retirement.
 The package includes:

 - Access to Robert Brokamp, CFP®, a financial advisor who has been doling out recommendations to current and future retirees for over a decade

 - Three sets of model retirement portfolios with custom allocation and rebalancing recommendations for each

 - Insights and guidance around specific mutual funds and exchange-traded funds (ETFs) to supplement or replace an all-stock portfolio